paschalugwu/DS-Book/DeepLearning/deep_learning_essentials.md

 ```

 #### Augmentation

-Data augmentation is commonly used in image processing to artificially increase the size of a dataset by creating modified versions of images.
+Augmentation is an essential technique in image processing used to artificially increase the size of a dataset by creating modified versions of images, thereby improving model generalization and performance.
+By exposing the model to a more diverse set of data during training, augmentation helps the model learn more robust features that generalize better to new, unseen data.
+This process also reduces the risk of overfitting, where the model performs well on training data but poorly on validation or test data.
+Overall, augmentation leads to a more reliable and effective model.

 Here is an example using the `ImageDataGenerator` from `keras`:

 ```python
 from keras.preprocessing.image import ImageDataGenerator, img_to_array, load_img